-Conversation, Dramatization, Clay Modelling, Drawing, Colouring, Pasting, etc. Collection and classification of pictures of different parts of the body Experiment-Looking into a mirror and asking yourself "Am I smart?"
-Classifying those parts that are in pairs and those which are single

-Comparing oneself with other children-boy/girl-height/weight, etc.
+Conversation, Dramatization, Clay Modelling, Drawing, Colouring, Pasting, etc. Count parts of the body which are in pairs and those which are single, shapes.
+Collection and classification of pictures of different parts of the body Experiment-Looking into a mirror and asking yourself "Am I smart?"
+Classifying those parts that are in pairs and those which are single Comparing oneself with other children-boy/girl-height/weight, etc. Creative and Imaginative Expression